Features

 Collect key documents and performance history

-• Delivery reliability and change notifications
+• Deviation, CAPA, and change history

 Define audit scope, type, and clear objectives